Letter grades get erased from school, with little consensus on how to replace them

 'Hold students harmless'

-Neighboring Prince George’s County opted weeks ago for a pass-incomplete approach to the year’s final marking period.
+Neighboring Prince George’s County opted weeks ago for a pass/incomplete approach to the year’s final marking period.
 Course grades for the school year will be based on grades for the first three quarters.

-“We want to hold students harmless,” said Prince George’s County school board member David Murray, who works as a teacher in the District.
+“We want to hold students harmless,” said county school board member David Murray, who works as a teacher in the District.
 “This shouldn’t negatively impact them in any way.”

 Zoe McCall, a ninth-grader at the Academy of Health Sciences in Prince George’s, said the grading change helps compensate for the hardships of distance learning.